Product was successfully added to your shopping cart.

 5. I would like to try it, how often should I have the injection?

-6. Can I just order the kit from you?
+6. Can I just order the kit from you without the nurse visit?

 No, the reason we have set up this service in this way is to ensure good practice is followed - the B12 will only be delivered to the individual who has placed the order and declared themselves free from contraindications.
 Furthermore, by utilising professional nursing staff only, we know that the injection will be delivered in the safest possible way via the most appropriate route, which is intramuscular.

 7. Where will I be injected, does it hurt?

 Usually the upper arm (deltoid muscle), although the buttock (gluteus) or thigh (quadriceps) are equally acceptable.
 A brief sting is possible, but will not be long lasting.
 Reactions at the site of the injection are possible (redness, swelling) but are rare and short lived.